openjusticeok/ojodb/README.md

 many resulted in a default judgment.

-This is information that isn’t compiled anywhere else, so our database gives us the opportunity to
+This is information that isn’t compiled anywhere else, so our database gives us the unique opportunity to understand what is really happening, day-to-day and in close to real-time, in courtrooms and jails all across the state.

 ## Exploring the OJO database